opencrmitalia-official/myddleware/dev/docs/DOCKER.md

 This project is based on Docker to crete a flexible runtime environment with all system requirements inside.

-There project different files to manage Docker aspects
+There are different files to manage Docker aspects on this project.

 ## The `Dockerfile`